Glitch-Cloud-Code/Mega-Lorem-Ipsum/README.txt

 Then you can run the backend by rightclicking IpsumApplication.java and selecting "Run IpsumApplication.main()"

-Finally, you can open up "index.html" in the browser of your choosing.
+Finally, you can open up "index.html" located in "../frontend" folder  with the browser of your choosing.
 (Except Internet Explorer.
 Please don't.)

 Mandatory features that I decided not to include in this task due to time constraints: